 - Discuss progress to date

 They'll then propose how they might be helpful and present the couple with a contract for the wedding planners' services.
 Probably they will be a combination of some of the below, depending on your needs and budget.
 Here are the most common services offered.

 Even if you're newly engaged, you're probably realizing that this process includes many many details that require you to be organized, stick to a budget, and stay on schedule.
-So even if you are a well-organized person, you'll want to make sure that your wedding planners are not only on top of things, but that they'll help you stay on top of things.
-They'll:
+So even if you are a well-organized person, you'll want to make sure that your wedding planners are not only on top of things but that they'll help you stay on top of things.
+They will:

 - Create and review vendor contracts